 Ensure your development environment allows inbound traffic from

 https://workflowbuilder.outsystems.comin port 443 to communicate with Workflow Builder.
+The Workflow Builder will use the environment's public DNS hostname to communicate.
 Refer to the Workflow Builder network requirements for detailed information.

 If your infrastructure is on OutSystems Cloud and you didn't configure an internal network for the environment, you already meet this prerequisite.

 - You must have an IT user with Create Applications and Change and Deploy Application permissions for the environment.

 You can access Workflow Builder with the latest versions of the following desktop browsers only:

 Log in for the first time

 Before logging in for the first time, make sure you have IT user accounts for your users in your OutSystems infrastructure.
 Learn how to create IT users in OutSystems.

 When you log in to Workflow Builder for the first time you enter the following welcome screen:

 To log in to Workflow Builder, perform the following steps.

 Enter the address of your OutSystems development environment in the Environment field.